dhrone/pydPiper/README.md

 `<e>, <rs>, <d4>, <d5>, <d6>, <d7>` -- The GPIO pins your display is connected to

 timezone -- Sets what timezone is local for this system (e.g. 'US/Eastern', 'France/Paris')
-temperature -- Sets whether to use fahrenheit or celcius
+temperature -- Sets whether to use fahrenheit or celsius

 If using a logitech media server player lmsplayer -- The MAC address for the player.
 Should be the localhost's MAC address if running Squeezeplayer on the same system as pydPiper.
 Example: 'b8:27:eb:f9:88:1e'